-The Office of the Dean of Students is running two Ideas for the World programs this semester:Forging your Future in the Sciences
+The Office of the Dean of Students is running two Ideas for the World programs this year:

-Theatre for Thought and Science in Action are unique courses because members of the community are invited into the college to listen to lectures by U of T faculty and guest speakers, and also engage in discussion about a selection of broad questions related to these topics.
-Currently we recruit participants for our programs from The Centre for Community Learning& Development (CCL&D), The Stop, Parkdale Project Read and the CRC in Regent Park.
+Humanities for Humanity is a unique course where members of the community are invited into the college to listen to lectures by U of T faculty and guest speakers, and also engage in discussion about a selection of broad questions related to the subject of the lecture.
+Currently we recruit participants for the program from The Centre for Community Learning& Development (CCL&D), West Neighbourhood House, Davenport-PerthNeighbourhood and Community Health Centre, The Stop, Parkdale Project Read and the CRC in Regent Park.

 We impose no specific criteria on community members for eligibility into the programs.
 Anyone intrigued by the idea of working through the subject matter is welcome!
 We cover the costs of the reading material, public transit to and from the college and we provided a meal to be eaten in common before each session.
 There are also no exams or assignments.
 In other words, we aim to eliminate every barrier that would in many circumstances prevent individuals from enjoying a robust learning experience within the university.